PitPik/circularjs/ARCHITECTURE.md

 {{PICTURE}}

-If you are familiar with the concepts of the DOM-API, AMD module loaders like requireJS, Promise, PubSub, Mustage or Handlebars, jQuery ajax and simple routing patterns then you are already familiar with more than half of what you need to know to use circularJS.
+If you are familiar with the concepts of the **DOM-API**, **AMD module loaders** like requireJS, **Promise**, **PubSub**, **Mustage** or **Handlebars**, **jQuery ajax** and simple **routing patterns** then you are already familiar with more than half of what you need to know to use **CircularJS**.
-The intention to build circularJS was to get a powerful MVC framework that can abstract and handle HTML as it is (without making it what it isn't: markup with magic functionality), build blasting fast SPAs by using patterns one is used to and familiar with.
+The intention to build CircularJS was to get a powerful **MVC framework** that can abstract and handle HTML as it is (without making it what it isn't: markup with magic functionality), build blasting fast SPAs by using patterns one is used to and familiar with.
 Write less code for powerful and fast interactions with code that is least possible opinionated and logically structured.

-## Modules
+## Modules / Components

 Circular apps are modular.
 Every module can be developed standalone taking care of its own dependencies and components and therefore being independent from other modules.

 You basically set up a HTML page preferable with all the `<link>` and `<script>` tags/resources defined and use components to build the desired functionality.
-If you need resources for development only (mocks, css, etc.) you just need to add "cr-dev" to the resource and it will be ignored when being injected.

-This page with all its dependencies/resources/templates can then later be injected into the main app by calling circular.renderModule().
-This method returns a Promise() that returns the main dependency that was defined in circular.renderModule() that can be a class, a function or anything else you need it to be to start it up.
-There are actually more methods to inject modules (insertModule, insertResources or loadResource), but this one is the most convenient way.
+This page with all its dependencies/resources/templates can then later be injected into the main app by calling **circular.renderModule()**.
+This method returns a Promise().
+If the **Modules/Components** are not loaded before, they will be **lazy-loaded**.

 If there is a previous module defined when calling circular.renderModule() then this module will be detached from the app but still present outside the document so when called again it will be re-rendered faster as all the necessary DOM-Elements are still present and don't need to be re-rendered and re-initialized.
-You just need to trigger a re-render by passing a new model to the previously mentioned startup component.

 With this standard approach you achieve lazy loading of modules which is in most cases the preferred behavior.
 This means that modules get loaded when you need them but will stay in memory and re-render faster when needed again without re-loading dependencies again.
-You can though easily set up a functionality to preload parts or all the modules, components and/or dependencies right after the first appearance of the app screen while the user is still receiving the first impressions of the rendering.
-This way the user will not experience any waiting time at all right from the beginning.

 There is even a "look-ahead" functionality to faster load dependencies of dependencies.

 You'll be using define() and require() from amd.js as you're probably already familiar with by previously already having been used requireJS or other AMD resource loaders.
 This is a very convenient way to modularize and reuse code.
 Packing and minifying code to big junks is the logic consequence and very easy to do with amd.js if you need to speed up download times without the need to change all your setups.

-## Components / Services
+## Modules / Components / Services

 A component controls a patch of screen called a view.
 For example, the following views are controlled by components: